naninovel/docs/docs/guide/configuration.md

 Use Addressables | True | When the Addressable Asset System is installed, enabling this property will optimize asset processing step improving the build time.
 Auto Build Bundles | True | Whether to automatically build the addressable asset bundles when building the player.
 Has no effect when `Use Addressables` is disabled.
 Allow Addressable In Editor | False | Whether to use addressable provider in editor.
 Enable if you're manually exposing resources via addressable address instead of assigning them with Naninovel's resource managers.
 Be aware, that enabling this could cause issues when resources are assigned both in resources manager and registered with an addressable address and then renamed or duplicated.
+Group By Category | False | Whether to create an addressable group per Naninovel resource category: scripts, characters, audio, etc. When disabled, will use a single `Naninovel` group for all the resources.
 Extra Labels | Null | Addressable provider will only work with assets, that have the assigned labels in addition to `Naninovel` label.
 Can be used to filter assets used by the engine based on custom criteria (eg, HD vs SD textures).
 Local Root Path | %DATA%/Resources | Path root to use for the local resource provider.
 Can be an absolute path to the folder where the resources are located, or a relative path with one of the available origins:<br> • %DATA% — Game data folder on the target device (UnityEngine.Application.dataPath).<br> • %PDATA% — Persistent data directory on the target device (UnityEngine.Application.persistentDataPath).<br> • %STREAM% — `StreamingAssets` folder (UnityEngine.Application.streamingAssetsPath).<br> • %SPECIAL{F}% — An OS special folder (where F is value from System.Environment.SpecialFolder).
 Video Stream Extension | .mp 4 | When streaming videos under WebGL (movies, video backgrounds), specify the extension of the video files.